 At Retreat in the Pines we specialize in retreats that build community: relax and renew in yoga; calm your mind in meditation; feed your body and soul with delicious made-from-scratch meals and laugh, share and find support with an amazing group of encouraging women.
 Book your dream retreat with Retreat in the Pines here.

 When looking for a yoga retreat, it seems like there are endless options to choose from.
-Writing and Reflection in the Woods, Burlesque and Bliss on the Beach, Strength and Healing Yoga Retreat in the Pines (my personal favorite), Men’s Nude Yoga in Hawaii (..really!), and anything you could imagine in between.
+Writing and Reflection in the Woods, Burlesque and Bliss on the Beach, Mindfulness and Meditation Retreat in the Pines (my personal favorite), Men’s Nude Yoga in Hawaii (..really!), and anything you could imagine in between.